Eleceed: Characters

+Kartein is an awakened one.
+He is known for his ability to make impenetrable defense and heal almost any ailment or injury.
+However, he often denies treatment to awakened ones that seek him, even denying the most luxurious of payments.

 Production

-The main character, Seo Jiwoo, was inspired by K-pop musician Kang Daniel.
+The main character, Jiwoo Seo, was inspired by K-pop musician Kang Daniel.

 Media

 Manhwa

-Written by Son Je-ho and illustrated by Zhena, the manhwa began serialization on Naver Webtoon on October 2, 2018.
+Written by Jeho Son and illustrated by Zhena, the manhwa began serialization on Naver Webtoon on October 2, 2018.
 Line Webtoon has been publishing the series in English since 2019.

-Penguin Random House imprint Inklore is set to publish the manhwa in print beginning in Q4 2026.
+Penguin Random House imprint Inklore is set to publish the manhwa in print beginning in January 2027.

 Anime

 An anime television series adaptation was announced on July 1, 2025.
-It is set to be directed by Hiroshi Nishikiori and produced by Dandelion Animation Studio, with Yōsuke Kuroda writing the scripts and Minami Sakura designing the characters.
-It is set to premiere in 2026.
+It is set to be directed by Hiroshi Nishikiori and produced by Dandelion Animation Studio, with Yōsuke Kuroda writing the scripts, Minami Sakura designing the characters, and Taku Iwasaki composing the music.
+The series was originally scheduled for 2026, but was later delayed.
+It is set to premiere in early 2027.
+Crunchyroll will stream the series.

 Video game

 A mobile game based on the manhwa was announced in 2023.
 It is being developed by Action Square, with Naver Webtoon subsidiary Studio Lico set to publish it.

 Reception

-In 2022, the series, along with Marry My Husband, garnered the most amount of payments of any title on Naver Webtoon.
+In 2022, the series, along with Marry My Husband, garnered the most payments of any title on Naver Webtoon.

 Emedo Ashibeze of Screen Rant liked the story and characters, particularly enjoying the development of the side characters.
 He also felt the main character's development was well-balanced.